jameswh3/Teams-Transcripts-to-Graph-PowerShell/README.md

 #### Outputs

-- `sentences`: An object containing the formatted transcript data.
+- `sentences` or `groupedSentences`: An object containing the formatted transcript data with the following properties:
+    - Sentence - sentence or groupped sentences as an array
+    - StartTime - start time of sentence in seconds
+    - EndTime - end time of sentence in seconds
+    - Speakers - array of speaker names for this segment

 #### Sample Usage